dinguyen-fi/platformdev/README.md

 - Salesforce Development: User Interface
 - Salesforce Development: Testing, Debugging, and Deployment

-If you run into any issues or want to leave some feedback for me, feel free to drop a comment in Pluralsight or reach out to me on [Twitter (X)](https://twitter.com/adam17amo) or [LinkedIn](https://www.linkedin.com/in/adamolshansky/)!

 ## How Do You Plan to Deploy Your Changes?